 Although the bar rules in most states prohibit certain kinds of fee-splitting among lawyers and the sharing of fees by a lawyer with a nonlawyer in most instances, those rules traditionally have not applied to non-profit lawyer referral services managed by a local bar association.

-The potential undesirable byproducts of lawyer fee-sharing include:
+The potential undesirable byproducts of lawyer fee-sharing arrangments might include:

 In the ABA Formal Op.
-93–374 (1993), the opinion found it was not ethically improper for a lawyer who undertakes pro bono litigation to agree in advance to share court-awarded fees with the referring nonprofit organization) (hereafter ABA Formal Op.).
+93–374 (1993), the opinion found it was not ethically improper for a lawyer who undertakes pro bono litigation to agree in advance to share court-awarded fees with the referring nonprofit organization.

-The courts have found that the agreements for non-profit lawyer referral services managed by local bar associations to not offend the public policy because:
+The courts have found that the agreements for non-profit lawyer referral services managed by local bar associations do not offend the public policy because: